Our Service Charter sets out the role of the ACCC and standard of service you can expect to receive from us.

 We encourage you to share information with us about market issues or problems with a trader.
-Please understand it is not our role to act on behalf of individual consumers or businesses to resolve their complaints with businesses or organisations, although our web site includes some useful information to help you resolve these disputes.
+Please understand it is not our role to act on behalf of consumers or businesses to resolve their individual disputes with businesses or organisations, although our web site includes some useful information to help you resolve these disputes.

-I would like my complaint to remain confidential
+I would like my report to remain confidential

-We respect your right to privacy and confidentiality in making a complaint to us.
+We respect your right to privacy and confidentiality in making a report to us.
 If you give us information, we will use that information in accordance with the law and the ACCC/AER Information Policy.

 Our service level goals

 When you contact us about your rights or obligations we have two key service level goals.

-Where you telephone the ACCC’s Infocentre with a complaint or inquiry we aspire to answer 60% of telephone calls within 60 seconds.
+Where you telephone the ACCC’s Infocentre with a report or inquiry we aspire to answer 60% of telephone calls within 60 seconds.

 If you contact us via letter or webform we aim to respond to you within 15 business days from receipt.
 We receive a lot of contact from people simply providing us with information.
 In those circumstances, we will record your information but we may not provide a response.

 We will provide you with a courteous, professional and quality service.
 Our staff will be respectful in their interactions with you and act in a fair and transparent manner.
 They will also identify themselves when you contact the ACCC and speak to you in plain English.

 We welcome your feedback, compliments or suggestions on your experience in dealing with the ACCC.
 If you are dissatisfied with our conduct or if we have not met the standards outlined in this Service Charter, we recommend you:

 - try to resolve the issue with the staff member directly.
 If this is not possible, please ask to speak with their supervisor or manager

 Freedom of information requests to the ACCC should be directed to our Freedom of Information Officer.